Mingxuan777/Data-structure-and-Algorithms-Python-/README.md

-# Common Data Structure and Algorithms in Python.
+# Common Data Structures and Algorithms in Python.